mhurley100/Machine-Learning-Statistics-Tasks/README.md

 ## Task 4:

-Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
-You will easily obtain a copy of the data set on-line.
+Use scikit-learn to apply k Nearest Neighbours clustering to Fisher’s famous Iris data set.
+You will easily obtain a copy of the data set online.
 Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

 #### Task objectives:

 - Research the Iris Dataset
-- Use scikit learn to explain k-means clustering to the Iris data set
+- Explain how code works
 - Explain how model can make predictions

 ## Jupyter Notebook